11. Echoes of Another Life

 Edward growled at him.

 Jasper sighed.
 "Peter, would you quit poking at him?
-I swear, you two are worse than a couple of kids."
+I swear, you two are as bad as a couple of kids."
 He led Peter and Charlotte to the front door and opened it for them.
 "Come on, I'll run with you a ways."

 Once the door closed behind them, Edward ran his fingertips lightly up Bella's arm, drawing her attention back to him.